getgauge/taiko/docs/index.md

 ## $$

-Lets you identify elements on the web page via XPath or CSS selector.
+This [selector](#selector) lets you identify elements on the web page via XPath or CSS selector.

 **Parameters**